 Amanda worked in Westminster before she had children: first in the House of Commons for Sir Geoffrey Howe, then in the Political Office and the Private Office at 10 Downing Street during the time Margaret Thatcher was Prime Minister.
 She then helped set up Lady Thatcher’s office after her resignation.

 On leaving London, Amanda worked for Sir Crispin Tickell, Warden of Green College in Oxford.
 She was a Governor of Oundle School and Chairman of its primary school, Laxton Junior.

 For the last 14 years, she has been a Trustee of the Rectory Society.
 Since moving to Oxfordshire over 30 years ago, Amanda has been involved in a number of local community organisations in the north of the county and runs the family farm enterprise

 The new High Sheriff of Oxfordshire was sworn in on Thursday 26 March 2020 at a virtual ceremony held at her home.

 The office of High Sheriff

-The office of High Sheriff is the oldest secular office in country outside the monarchy.
+The office of High Sheriff is the oldest secular office in the country outside the monarchy.
 Today, the former very extensive powers which the office enjoyed have gone and the role involves a mix of ceremonial, charitable and community functions.
 The role is voluntary, unfunded and non-political.

 - Participating in civic and community events and functions